 I think my new environment has profoundly improved my mental state – such that enduring some of the most discourteous and dispiriting behaviour I’ve ever seen (and I have years of examples of it) has not defeated me the way it used to.
 Instead, it’s changed me.

 Now, I fight to have my side of the argument.
-If you stand me up over both days of a weekend and then tell me by accident that you saw me elsewhere but weren’t going to speak to me, I don’t count that as acceptable.
+If you stand me up over both days of a weekend and then tell me by accident that you saw me somewhere else but weren’t going to speak to me, I don’t count that as acceptable.
+At all.

 If you give me a lecture about my masculinity because I don’t take advantage of you, then start dating someone immediately after five months of insisting that you weren’t looking, I don’t count that as acceptable.